threefoldtech/info_grid/src/documentation/system_administrators/pulumi/pulumi_deployment_details.md

       farm_ids: [1]
 ```

-Then, we create a scheduler `grid:internal:Scheduler`, that does the planning for us.
-Instead of being too specific about node IDs, we just give it some generic information.
-For example, "I want to work against these data centers (farms)".
-As long as the necessary criteria are provided, the scheduler can be more specific in the planning and select the appropriate resources available on the TFGrid.
+Now, that we created the scheduler, we can go ahead and create the network resource `grid:internal:Network`.
+Please note that the network depends on the scheduler's existence.
+If we remove it, the scheduler and the network will be created in parallel, that's why we have the `dependsOn` section.
+We then proceed to specify the network resource properties, e.g. the name, the description, which nodes to deploy our network on, the IP range of the network.
+In our case, we only choose one node.

 ```yaml
   network: